andywer/webpack-blocks/CONTRIBUTING.md

 Running `npm test` in the repository's root directory will run all packages' tests.
 Run `npm test` in a package to test this package only.

 Just edit the code like you always do.
-Be aware that we automatically lint the code according to [JavaScript standard code style](https://github.com/feross/standard), so stick to the code style or expect the linter to shout at you.
+Be aware that we automatically lint the code according to [JavaScript standard code style](https://github.com/feross/standard).

 When adding a new package you might need to run `npm run postinstall` in the repository's root directory to update the links between packages depending on each other.